openedx/XBlock/doc/concepts.rst

 -------

-XBlocks do not run by themselves, they run within web applications such as Studio, or LMS, known as runtimes.
+XBlocks do not run by themselves, they run within web applications such as edX Studio, or edX LMS, known as runtimes.
 Each runtime provides services to the XBlock, such as storage, URL mapping, and analytics.
 Runtimes should perform functions common to all blocks, leaving the XBlock developer to write code particular to their block.